Fedeje/pastel.c/README.md

 <a href="https://github.com/lmontaut/pastel.c/"><img src="./assets/pastel.png"></a>
 </p>

-# Install
+# Dependencies (optional)
+Only certain examples use SDL or compile to wasm.
+The rest only use `pastel.h`.

+## SDL examples
-For the example that require SDL, please install SDL somewhere on your system.
+For the examples that require SDL, please install SDL somewhere on your system.
 Check below [how to install SDL](#SDL-install).

 If you installed SDL locally (under your home, not `/usr/lib`),